Skip to main content

 Single File Processing

-from chonkie.pipeline import Pipeline
+from chonkie import Pipeline

 # Build and execute pipeline